Skip to main content

 Revenue structure comparison: Certified vs Approved NPOs — Business income dependence vs. donation dependence

-For certified NPOs (49,257 organizations), 81.4% of revenue derives from earned income through program activities.
-Membership fees account for 6.1%, government grants and subsidies for 6.0%, and donations for only 5.0%.
-This structure effectively means that these organizations must generate their own revenue to survive.
-Despite their social missions, organizational viability hinges on the success of revenue-generating activities.
+For certified NPO corporations (49,257 organizations), 81.4% of revenue comes from business income.
+Membership fees account for 6.1%, subsidies and grants 6.0%, and donations a mere 5.0%.
+This essentially means a structure where organizations "must generate their own revenue to survive."
+Despite advocating social missions, organizational survival depends on the success of revenue-generating activities.

-This bifurcation implies a thin "middle tier" in Japan's nonprofit sector.
-The vast majority of certified NPOs depend on earned income, while a small number of approved NPOs are sustained by donations and grants.
-Between these two poles, the institutional structure makes it difficult for "mid-sized" NPOs with stable financial foundations to develop.
+This bipolar structure means the NPO sector has a thin "middle class."
+The majority of certified NPOs dependent on business income and the minority of authorized NPOs supported by donations and subsidies.
+Between these two groups, the institutional structure makes it difficult to cultivate "mid-tier NPOs" with stable financial foundations.

 Salary Levels That Cannot Retain Talent